Neuvoo/legacy-information/README.md

+Note: because of the way GitHub does their linking, if you aren't explicitly viewing the README.md file, you should [do so now](README.md).
+Otherwise, all the links below will not work.

 Welcome
 =======
 We're heavily revising our wiki.
 There will be buggy links and out-of-date guides.
 Bear with us as we get our footing to launch, once again, into the world of embedded.